michalisfrangos/practical_ML/index.md

 #  Reducing the parameter space

-To reduce the parameter space by keeping the dominant componenets of the parameter space I use Principal Component Analysis (PCA) given the training set to find the principle components.
+To reduce the parameter space by keeping the dominant componenets of the parameter space I use Principal Component Analysis (PCA) given the training.

-If PCA flag is on apply PCA to the training and testing dataset.
+If PCA flag is 'on' apply PCA to the training and testing dataset.

 ```r